Meet our BOOST global street team of advocates and champions.

 Nathan Houston is the visionary Founder of #iAmImpact.
 Nathan is dedicated to helping individuals unlock their full potential.
 Over 20 years of experience in Expanded Learning Programs across Sacramento and California, Nathan has a proven track record of serving diverse communities.
 Nathan's collaborative efforts with the California Afterschool Network and the California Department of Education's Expanded Learning Division have significantly enhanced the quality of youth programs statewide.
 Nathan is renowned for conducting impactful trainings, workshops, and seminars focused on Expanded Learning Program Quality Standards, Restorative Justice, Social Emotional Learning (SEL), and After-School Education & Safety (ASES) grant compliance.
 His hands-on experience as a former Site Coordinator fuels his understanding of the transformative power of after-school programs.

-Sheila James, MGM / STEM Specialist (she/her/hers)
+Sheila James, Manager (she/her/hers)

 For 25+ years, Sheila passionately supports OST programming.
 As a director, STEM Specialist, and Professional Development Trainer, she makes a significant impact.
 Her leadership enhances site experiences nationwide, including Central Ohio.
 Sheila, a Master STEM Trainer and instructor in mental health and first aid, equips program staff with tools for success.
 Through delivering best practices and staying updated on afterschool trends, she actively promotes youth learning and social development.